-We opt for nested sampling \citep{Skilling2006} to explore the posterior distribution as the most efficient way to evaluate high-dimensional likelihoods and calculate Bayesian evidence simultaneously.
-To avoid significant algorithm-induced scatter in the evidence values, we check three variants of nested sampling algorithms for their consistency.
+We opted for nested sampling \citep{Skilling2006} to explore the posterior distribution as the most efficient way to simultaneously evaluate high-dimensional likelihoods and calculate Bayesian evidence.
+To avoid significant algorithm-induced scatter in the evidence values, we checked three variants of nested sampling algorithms for their consistency.
 We use { MULTINEST}\footnote{Version 3.8 from \url{http://ccpforge.cse.rl.ac.uk/gf/project/multinest/}} \citep{Feroz2008, Feroz2009, Feroz2013} and { POLYCHORD}\footnote{Version 1.16 from \url{https://github.com/polychord/polychordlite}} \citep{Handley2015a, Handley2015b}, which primarily differ in the key step of how new \lq live\rq\ sampling points are drawn at each likelihood contour.
-Moreover, we consider an importance-sampled determination of the evidence in { MULTINEST} that utilises the full set of generated sample points and can achieve higher accuracy \citep{Feroz2013}.
-For { MULTINEST} 1000 live points are used with a sampling efficiency of 0.3 and a final error tolerance on the log-evidence of 0.1.
-Live points for { POLYCHORD} runs are 25 times the number of parameters (7 for Model 0; 14 for Model 1) with a final error tolerance on the log-evidence of 0.001.
+Moreover, we considered an importance-sampled determination of the evidence in { MULTINEST} that utilises the full set of generated sample points and can achieve higher accuracy \citep{Feroz2013}.
+For { MULTINEST,} 1000 live points were used with a sampling efficiency of 0.3 and a final error tolerance on the log-evidence of 0.1.
+Live points for { POLYCHORD} runs were 25 times the number of parameters (seven for Model 0; 14 for Model 1) with a final error tolerance on the log-evidence of 0.001.

 Figure$\,$\ref{fig:comp_evid_PC_MN} shows evidence values for a KiDS-like noise-free simulated data vector, as well as for ten realisations with noise included.
-It is evident that in all cases, and for both the joint and split cosmological models, the three nested sampling variants agree very well, with the residual scatter at a small fraction of the statistical errors.
-Our { MULTINEST} and { POLYCHORD} settings were optimised to yield accurate evidences.
+It is evident that in all cases, and for both the joint and split cosmological models, the three nested sampling variants agree very well with one another, with the residual scatter at a small fraction of the statistical errors.
+Our { MULTINEST} and { POLYCHORD} settings were optimised to yield accurate evidence.
 However, we note that evidence values are faithfully recovered as soon as the bulk of the posterior is explored, while credible regions of the parameters as well as the effective dimension (see Eq.$\,$\ref{sec:inf_model_comp}) are sensitive to the tails of the distribution.
-Therefore, when these latter quantities are required in high-stakes real-data applications, we recommend increasing the accuracy settings of the nested sampling runs.
+Therefore, when these tail-sensitive quantities are required in high-stakes real-data applications, we recommend increasing the accuracy settings of the nested sampling runs.